joereddington/joereddington.github.io/_posts/2018-06-28-Saving-Keystokes,-Baby-Advice.markdown

 Two facts about clothes:
 1. people give you lots of new clothes
 2. they’ll miss out lots of important bits.

-This is an excellent time to start going to car boot sales – almost all of Nova’s clothes were bought for about 20p an item in a field.
+This is an excellent time to start going to car boot sales – almost all of Nova’s clothes were bought for about 20p an item in a field (Nova is five now and this is still true).
 Quite a lot of the rest were hand me downs.
 Anything with buttons is cursed, poppers are where it’s at.

 ## Important purchases: